Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

  - Getting it now without consideration for future generations
  - Assuming complete knowlege and awareness and the false sense of security it gives rise to

-As you see it why is there a tragedy of consciousness?
+Prompt: As you see it why is there a tragedy of consciousness?